tbranyen/diffhtml/packages/diffhtml-website/pages/api.md

 ### <a name="middleware-cache" href="#middleware-cache">MiddlewareCache</a>

 A JavaScript Set object that contains registered middleware functions that trigger whenever transaction state changes.
+Use this to help enable/disable middleware functions from running during renders.

 ### <a name="create-node-hook-cache" href="#create-node-hook-cache">CreateNodeHookCache</a>